BiancaMe/ToDoProject/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank cc Creative Commons for letting me use their design and let me do some changes in init.
+I would like to thank cc Creative Commons for letting me use their platform and letting me do some changes in init.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>